zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/customresource.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Kind is a string value representing the REST resource this object represents.
+    <dd>Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds{{% /md %}}</dd>
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds</dd>

     <dt class="property-optional"
             title="Optional">